fcapolini/pagetonic/README.md

 * they're placed before any explicit `<style>` tag
 * in case the defined component specializes another component, it makes sure the other component's `<style>` tags are included before its own.

-Nested `<style>` tags handling is designed to allow component designers provide baseline styling, leaving component consumers the maximum freedom to customize it wither via CSS overriding (by redeclaring components' CSS classes) or setting the skin attributes a library can provide.
+Nested `<style>` tags handling is designed to allow component designers to provide baseline styling, leaving component consumers the maximum freedom to customize it either through CSS overriding (by redeclaring components' CSS classes) or by setting the skin attributes a library could provide.